yyao93/Game-Me-and-My-Hat/README.md

 ## Movement:
 - normal UpDownLeftRight
 - Sliding: in the sliding mode, the player will keep moving along a direction, and the controls for the direction now becomes the direction of the weapon.
+- Blink: if the blink indicator is on (black square in the center of the player), one can blink a short distance in the current direction.

 ## Control:
 - Toggle Split Screen: E
-- Player1: movement: WASD, sliding: k, shoot: j
+- Player1: movement: WASD, sliding: hold k, shoot: j, blink: L
-- Player2: movement: UpDownLeftRight, sliding: ], shoot: [
+- Player2: movement: UpDownLeftRight, sliding: hold ], shoot: [, blink: \

 ## Ideas:
 A 2-D creature who loves hats(hence the title).
 The creature lives in a 2-D surface, it is shown on the screen by its hat.